nmarchet/New-Frontier/content/9-Game Log/01-medicine-show.md

 * Meanwhile, Dr. Horne shouts to his assistant, Lila, for more stock.
 * Erastis follows Dr. Horne’s assistant to the tack room of the staging yard.
 She continues through into the equipment corral where caravanners store their wagons and coaches.
 * Himari follows Erastis and posts up outside the staging yard tack room.
 * Hicks has been watching Elena, Erastis and Himari and senses there might be trouble.
-He has the bouncer of the Rusty Spur fetch Ella to join him.
+He has [Jeb Cartwright](jeb-cartwright), the bouncer of the Rusty Spur fetch Ella to join him.
 They watch the developments at the staging yard from just outside the Rusty Spur.
-* The tack room is occupied by the staging yard proprietor, Darren Smithson, and Erastis makes the strategic decision to inquire about boarding the hadrosaurs he and Elena rode in on instead of continuing to follow Lila.
+* The tack room is occupied by the staging yard proprietor, [Darren Smithson](npc-darren-smithson.jpg), and Erastis makes the strategic decision to inquire about boarding the hadrosaurs he and Elena rode in on instead of continuing to follow Lila.
 * Ella decides to get closer.
 She runs over to the repair shop and grabs the last batch of bridle bits from Stone and uses the delivery as cover to head into the staging yard tack room and to try to pickpocket Erastis.
 * Erastis notices Ella’s attempt, but before he can say anything, Ella makes a scene and yells at Erastis for crowding her.
 * Ella rejoins Hicks in front of the Rusty Spur.
 * Horne’s assistant, Lila, comes back into the staging yard tack room from the equipment corral and leaves carrying a good-size box.
 * Himari greets Erastis as Erastis leaves the staging yard tack room.
 * Elena, having purchased a vial of Dr. Horne’s tonic, rejoins Erastis in front of the staging yard office.
 Erastis introduces Himari.
-* On her way back to Dr. Horne, Lila is stopped by a man raving in the street.
+* On her way back to Dr. Horne, Lila is stopped by [a man raving in the street](npc-carson-grundy.jpg).
 * He grabs her by the shoulders and is shouting at her about how everyone is going to die.
 * Everyone—Ella, Hicks, Erastis, Himari and Elena—witnesses this, as well as the bouncer for the Rusty Spur.
 * Ella and Hicks react first.